ICGC-TCGA-PanCancer/cli/QuickStart.md

 #### I changed my configuration but it doesn't seem to be having any effect.

-If the configuration is changed while the provisioner and coordinator are running, they may need to be restarted to use the new configuration.
+If the configuration is changed while the Provisioner and Coordinator are running, they may need to be restarted to use the new configuration.
 It is best to avoid doing this while a VM is being provisioned.
 Try stopping these services, updating your configuration, and then starting them again:

 ```
 $ pancancer coordinator stop
 $ pancancer provisioner stop